FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 \subsubsection{Verification of Hardware-Assisted Futex}

 Further experiments were conducted to evaluate the practical effectiveness of the \emph{HFutex} mechanism.
-To minimize the influence of other factors, the tests were performed on the BC, CCSV, and PR benchmarks, which exhibit low error rates and involve only three system calls, \emph{futex}, \emph{write}, and \emph{clock\_gettime}, in each iteration.
+To minimize the influence of other factors, the tests were performed on BC, CCSV, and PR benchmarks, which exhibit low error rates and involve only three system calls, \emph{futex}, \emph{write}, and \emph{clock\_gettime}.
 As in previous evaluations, the UART traffic was used as the primary metric for measuring optimization effectiveness.

 As shown in Figure \ref{fig-data-hfutex}, \emph{HFutex} influenced the \emph{futex}-related traffic as expected, primarily reducing the volume of \emph{futex\_wake} transmissions.
 The reduction in total traffic ranged from 3\% to 15\%, with the specific amount varying across programs.
 For instance, in BC-2, approximately 30\% of \emph{futex\_wake} calls were suppressed, whereas in CCSV-2, the improvement was negligible.
 This variation is attributed to differences in the parallel algorithms and the implementation details of the OpenMP library.